4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 Please ⭐ the repository if you find it useful.
 This is the only thing that motivates me to continue developing the project.

+### ⚠️ Note on Indeed

+Indeed support is functional but has important limitations compared to LinkedIn:

+- **Most jobs are not Easy Apply.** The vast majority of Indeed listings redirect to external company websites, which the bot cannot reliably handle.
+- **CAPTCHAs are frequent.** Indeed aggressively deploys CAPTCHAs that interrupt automated flows, even with bot-detection bypass techniques.

+For these reasons, **LinkedIn is strongly recommended** over Indeed for automated job applications.
+Indeed support may improve in the future, but currently it is not well-suited for automation.

 ### LinkedIn AI Job Applier Chat 👇

 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white